dimitri/tapoueh.org/content/post/2018/01/migrating-to-postgresql-the-white-paper.md

 team, drastically limiting the number of surprises you may otherwise encounter on migration D-day.

+## Conclusion

-The third step isn't always as easy to implement as it should be, and that's why the [pgloader](https://pgloader.io) open source project exists: it implements fully automated database migrations!
+The the third step above is the migration of the data, and this isn't always as easy to implement as it should be, and that's why the [pgloader](https://pgloader.io) open source project exists: it implements fully automated database migrations!

 {{< figure class="right"
              src="/img/MasteringPostgreSQLinAppDev-Cover-th.png"